distributedlife/ensemble-website/source/views/docs/guides/actions.md

 The action map can specify keys, mouse movement and clicks, touches and game controllers.
 The action map is also used to call a function when there is no input.

+**Note**: The current limit to the number of simultaneous distinct key events is 6.

 ## An example
 The following example shows how to define an action map.
 Register the action map as a plugin.
 Do this during the game mode setup.